 Arnold also did the same days over and over!

 What has Serge Nubret become?

 Unfortunately, Serge Nubret left us in 2011 at age 72.
-Up until his death, Serge Nubret on an interview for bodybuilding.com said he would still train 2 hours a day, 6 times per week.
+In an interview for bodybuilding.com, Serge said he would still train 2 hours a day, 6 times per week.
 A real passionate bodybuilder.

 What’s to remember about Serge Nubret and his routine?